yasinkip/langchain-isaacus/README.md

 # langchain-isaacus

-This package contains the LangChain integration with Isaacus
+This package contains the LangChain integration for the [Isaacus](https://isaacus.com) legal API.

 ## Installation